 Most of the discussion regarding outsourcing to the Philippines has revolved around the English-speaking skills of a college-educated workforce.
-The fact that they cost less to hire compared to American workers is also an often-touted reason why the country has been among the top outsourcing destinations in Asia.
+The fact that they cost less to hire compared to American workers is also an often-touted reason why the country has been a top choice for outsourcing credit collection jobs.

-But, these qualifications are just cherries on top for insurance companies and debt collection firms.
+But, these qualifications are just cherries on top for insurance companies and credit collection firms.
 There are deeper and less obvious reasons why these businesses have chosen to outsource to the Philippines.

 #1 Filipinos are compassionate, which makes them ideal service reps for debt collection agencies.